recursionlab/recursionlab.github.io/_pages/projects.md

 ## Projects

-This page lists prototype ideas exploring recursive systems.
-Replace or expand these with your own projects as they evolve.

 {% assign items = site.projects | sort: 'title' %}
 {% if items and items.size > 0 %}
 <div class="project-list">